Italy approves new stimulus package to help virus-hit economy | Business

 Italy approves new stimulus package to help virus-hit economy

+Expansionary measures in 2021 will total more than 39 billion euros ($45.70 billion), including some 15 billion euros of grants from the European Union's Recovery Fund, Economy Minister Roberto Gualtieri wrote on Facebook.
+The ruling coalition, led by the anti-establishment 5-Star Movement and centre-left PD party, agreed a preliminary version of the budget, a government source said, leaving final details to be hammered out.

-Among measures to support the health and education system, the government will set up a 4 billion euro ($4.7 billion) fund to compensate companies worst hit by coronavirus lockdowns.
-The budget also extends temporary lay-off schemes for companies with workers on furlough and offers tax breaks to support employment in the poor south of the country.
+Among several measures, the government has set up a 4 billion euro fund to compensate companies worst hit by coronavirus lockdowns and extended until January a moratorium on repayments for loans to small and medium-sized businesses.
+The budget also extends temporary lay-off schemes for companies with workers on furlough at a cost of 5 billion euros.
+Almost 6 billion euros are aimed at offering tax breaks to support employment in the poor south of the country, Gualtieri said.

-The expansionary package is expected to keep Italy's deficit next year to 7% of economic output, up from a 5.7% forecast in April, reflecting the additional spending.
+The budget is expected to keep Italy's deficit next year to 7% of economic output, up from a 5.7% forecast in April, reflecting the additional spending.
 Italy has forecast economic growth of 6% in 2021.

-Expansionary measures next year will total 40 billion euros, including cheap loans and grants from the European Union's Recovery Fund, Gualtieri told lawmakers this month. ($1 = 0.8534 euros)

 - READ MORE ON: